ourworldventures/info_ourworld/src/ventures/ourphone.md

 - **Products and Services**: Secure smartphones equipped with advanced privacy features, including encrypted communication systems, private cloud services, personal browsers, and more.
 - **Stage of Developmen**t: The product specifications and features have been tested, with plans underway for a crowdfunding campaign and subsequent commercial launch.
 - **Key Differentiators:** Offers superior security features typically found in high-cost devices, making advanced privacy accessible to a wider audience.
 Unique in its focus on decentralization and user sovereignty.
-- **Business Model**: Sales of smartphones across three price categories, coupled with a recurring monthly fee model, targeting both individual users and organizations.
+- **Business Model**: OurPhone offers three phone categories priced between $500-$1200, with a 20-30% margin on the phone, and recurring monthly fees of $20 per person per month.

 ## Why: Addressing the Loss of Data Sovereignty